Jamesjcarp/tabletop-hub-program/README.md

 # DnD music program

-This projects is still in early developmental stages using a lot of hard coding for swapping assets current development goals:
+This projects is still in early developmental stages using a lot of hard coding for swapping assets. current development goals:
   * Re-add overlay functionality from winforms prototype to new WPF version.
   * update battle map to allow for animations to play